CtrlK

 Actionability

-No executable code provided despite claiming to 'generate code'.
-Examples describe what the skill 'will do' abstractly rather than showing actual commands, API calls, or code snippets.
-The '/process-vision' command is mentioned but never demonstrated.
+No executable code anywhere despite claiming to 'generate code'.
+Examples describe what the skill 'will do' abstractly rather than showing actual commands or code.
+The '/process-vision' command is mentioned but never demonstrated with actual syntax or parameters.

 1 / 3